This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The best coffee isn’t always the most unique, but the one that keeps us coming back, time after time.
 It’s the coffee we like to call 'eminently chuggable'.

-Now, it’s our pleasure to feature the production of Baudelio Lemus, a key figure in the Xinka Resistance, as our mainstay blend - Deep’n Delicious.
-Its deep notes of chocolate, hazelnut, and brown sugar make it the classic, approachable coffee that’s perfectly prepared as filter or espresso, but not if you want only one cup.
+Now, it’s our pleasure to feature the production of Antonieta & Carmen Donis, active members of the Xinka Resistance, as our mainstay blend - Deep’n Delicious.
+Its deep notes of chocolate, hazelnut and brown sugar make it the classic, approachable coffee that’s perfectly prepared as filter or espresso, but not if you want only one cup.

 ¹ Processing & Varietal